Parma School District will have surplus instead of budget deficit

 That has some people wondering if the school board misled them about the need to pass a levy.

-"The ending balance is a result of a number of reductions that the district went through, I mean , we've reduced staff, we've reduced programs for kids over the last two years and it also accounted for the reductions that are coming up in the following two years, “ said school district spokesman Dan Rijkovich.
+"The ending balance is a result of a number of reductions that the district went through, I mean, we've reduced staff, we've reduced programs for kids over the last two years and it also accounted for the reductions that are coming up in the following two years, “ said school district spokesman Dan Rijkovich.

 Earlier this month, Parma school officials said drastic cuts were coming to the district after residents voted down a levy on the ballot.